 Start them on the grill with the garlic side up to allow the garlic to cook a bit into the burger (we find using a grill pan like this one evens out the heat and helps them cook without as much charring).
 Turn and sprinkling the other side with your favorite spice mix (we used this spice rub) or salt, if you want, grilling until done.

-- 1 tsp. spicy mustard (we used a jalapeño mustard)
+- 1 teaspoon spicy mustard we used a jalapeño mustard

 - 4 pieces thinly sliced sharp cheddar cheese

 - 4 slices sweet onion

 - 4 lettuce leaves